Meteor-Community-Packages/meteor-autoform/README.md

 * While developing, be sure to call `AutoForm.debug()` in your client code to enable extra logging.
 * If nothing happens when you click the submit button for your form and there are no errors, make sure the button's type is `submit`.
+* If your `before` hook is called but the form is never submitted, make sure you are returning the `doc` or `modifier` from the hook or eventually calling `this.result(doc)` if you're doing something asynchronous.

 ## Contributing